Mar-Issah/chatgpt_clone/README.md

 A ChatGPT Clone built with OpenAI (GPT-3.5-turbo-instruct), Python, Langchain, Streamlit , Streamlit-Chat, ConversationChain, ConversationSummaryMemory.

 ## Summarize Conversation
-The app is able to summarize the conversation between AI and Human when the 'Summarise the converstion' button is clicked.
+The chatbot enables natural conversations with users, and the app can generate a summary of the dialogue between the AI and the user when the “Summarize Conversation” button is clicked.

 ![App](app.png)